streats/streats.github.io/craft-notes/bug-prioritization-matrix.md

   - Unresponsive UI elements
   - Infinite or unreasonably long page loading time
   - Broken links
-  - Error message that is unresolvable by the user
+  - Error that is unresolvable by the user

 ## Priority 3 - Medium